-When she's not dancing Talia is studiously completing her second year of a Bachelor of Law at the University of Wollongong.
+When she's not dancing Talia is studiously completing her third year of a Bachelor of Law at the University of Wollongong.

-Talia is thrilled to join the amazing line-up of dancers partnering this years stars to raise much needed funds for Cancer Council NSW.’
+Talia is thrilled to be apart of this event for a third year and to join the amazing line-up of dancers partnering this years stars to raise much needed funds for Cancer Council NSW.

-Tahlia is one of Wollongong’s up-&-coming young dancers.
+Tahlia is one of Wollongong’s young aspiring Dancer’s.
 In 2019 Tahlia won a coveted position at the Joffrey Ballets New York Summer Intensive for Jazz & Contemporary Dance & appeared On Broadway in their NYC “Joffrey Spectrum Showcase”!
-2020 saw Tahlia appear for Iconic Creation as a Dancer for their Live DJ gigs.

-Tahlia is thrilled to be a part of Stars of Wollongong Dance for Cancer & always happy to give to such a worthy cause.
+Tahlia is thrilled to be a part of Stars of Wollongong Dance for Cancer for the second year in a row & always happy to give to such a worthy cause.